Medical School Accreditation Standards for AUC

 State Approvals and Licensure

 New York, California, and Florida require institutional review and state approval, or licensure, prior to the conduct of clinical clerkships.
 Approval by the Medical Board of California is also necessary for physician licensure in that state.
 Many other states defer to California’s approval for the purpose of licensure.
+Review more details on these approvals below.

 The Medical Board of California has recognized that the resident course of instruction leading to the Doctor of Medicine degree awarded by AUC, in St. Maarten, is equivalent to that required by Section 2089 and 2089.5 of the California Business and Professions Code.
 The medical education program is equivalent to that of a Liaison Committee on Medical Education (LCME) accredited school.
 This approves AUC to conduct clinical clerkships in California and enables AUC’s graduates to apply for licensure in that state.